rust-lang/book/src/ch06-03-if-let.md

 ## Staying on the “Happy Path” with `let...else`

 The common pattern is to perform some computation when a value is present and return a default value otherwise.
-Continuing on with our example of coins with a `UsState` value, if we wanted to say something funny depending on how old the state on the quarter was, we might introduce a method on `UsState` to check the age of a state, like so:
+Continuing with our example of coins with a `UsState` value, if we wanted to say something funny depending on how old the state on the quarter was, we might introduce a method on `UsState` to check the age of a state, like so: